jatindersingh93/jatinder-singh-ecc-dssb-IS21-code-challenge-req101408/README.md

 ## Description
-This Microservice provide RESTfull apis for products at ECC
+This App provides RESTfull APIs for products at ECC

 ## Stack Used
 Python 3.6.5